mcvladthegoat/speech-metricon/README.md

 Right area has information about other metrics (SER, Average WER, Average WCR).
 To save report in XLSX or CSV just press `File` - `Make report CSV` or `Make report XLSX`.

+Start using program with examples.
+First of all, open `input_list.txt`.
+Next, open `output_list.txt`.
+Enjoy!

 ## Metrics explanation

 **WER** detects the percent of recognition errors.